open-sauced/docs/docs/maintainers/growing-your-project.md

 If you have said yes, it's time to develop your growth strategies.
 If you haven't already, consider creating different teams for specific purposes.
 For example, you can create a docs team for documentation maintenance, a triage team for reviewing and approving issues, or a maintainer team to help you with overall project oversight.
 Once you have decided the types of teams you want to add to your project, it's time to start building the open source team of your dreams.

-## How to identify new contributors and team members
+## How to Identify New Contributors and Team Members

 When it comes to planning the growth strategies for your open source project, picking the right people will determine how successful your project will be.
 You can discover the right people for your project by starting with a [Repository Insight Page](../maintainers/maintainers-guide.md#creating-a-new-repository-insight-page).
 From there, you can use the Contributors dashboard to help you get a better understanding of your existing contributors.